 and with the addition of a gold fringe upon the edge.'

-assume that John was very proud of his appearance, as was Sir Gilbert.
+This must have been a spectacular suit indeed, especially for such a large and otherwise ordinary man.
+Nevertheless, there is every reason to assume that John was very proud of his appearance, as was Sir Gilbert.
 A life-size portrait of John, in his ‘London’ clothes and painted at the time, still hangs in Speke Hall, close to John’s home village.

 The wrestling match for the King was ‘no-contest’, with John Middleton winning the bout by a throw and snapping the thumb of James’s champion in the process.
 John’s prize was a 20 guinea purse, even though the result infuriated the King, and his courtiers, because most of them had bet heavily against ‘the peasant from the north’!
 Because of this, John and Sir Gilbert were made to feel very unwelcome and were encouraged to leave London right away.
 And so, the two men began to make their way home, but via Brasenose College in Oxford, where Sir Gilbert had been a student.
 Sir Gilbert stayed on here for some time meeting up with old friends and John was the toast of the university city.